What is an independent student?

 - their parents live outside the EU and an income assessment would put them in jeopardy, or it’s not reasonably practical for them to send funds to the UK to help support them

-- a letter from their social worker
+- letter from their social worker

-- a letter from their doctor.
+- letter from a doctor that knows their situation

-If they’re applying as an independent student because they’ve supported themselves for three years or more, they need to send evidence to show how they’ve supported themselves.
+If they’re applying as an independent student because they’ve supported themselves for 3 years or more, they need to send evidence to show how they’ve supported themselves.
 If they’ve been working or claiming benefits, they must provide written confirmation of this.